How to make a recycled junk decor heart that says I love you in the sweetest way.

 I think I’m in Love.
 The red hearts pop against the turquoise........one of my favorite color combinations.
 And for an added plus......horseshoes symbolize good luck and an upturned horseshoe is supposed to capture good luck.

-You can’t beat a good recycle project.
+You can't beat a good recycle project.
 Every part of this project is reclaimed.
+The little red quilt heart on the horseshoe was a late addition.
+Seems like I needed it to balance the other red stuff in the sign.

-The vintage red and silver metal handle has been hanging out in my junk stash forever.
+The vintage red and chrome handle has been hanging out in my junk stash forever.
 It came off of a cabinet door.
-It’s just like the one on the Hardware Christmas Tree cabinet door.
+It's just like the one on the Hardware Christmas Tree cabinet door.
 You notice the base of the handle has white paint on it.
 It looks like glue….but it’s paint.

 Thanks for being here.
 I love you guys, Kathy